Light/Dark

 But one accomplished in knowledge and conduct

-is best of gods and humans.”
+is first among gods and humans.”

 1Evaṁ me sutaṁ — ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati pubbārāme migāramātupāsāde.